jsy1164014200/ODR-MDRO/README.md

 ### ProductionTransportation

-This folder includes the code used to solve production transportation problems.
+This folder includes the code used to solve production-transportation problems.
-- `generate_data.m`: Defines the procedure to generate data of production transportation problems.
+- `generate_data.m`: Defines the procedure to generate data of production-transportation problems.
 - `exe_admm.m`: Defines the procedure to use Algorithm 1 to solve our proposed outer and inner approximations under the ODR approach.
 - `exe_primary_dual_pca_vs.m`: Defines the procedure to use the Mosek solver with default settings to solve the original problem and its PCA approximations.
 - `covTransformerDecomposer.m`: Defines the `covTransformerDecomposer` function, which does eigenvalue decomposition for $\Sigma$.